 \section{Methods}

-A hyperspectral image (HSI) $\textbf{x}\in\mathcal{R}^{H\!\times\!
-W\!\times\!
-C}_{\geq 0}$ is defined to be a far-field scene's undistorted spatial-spectral radiance after it is mapped to the photosensor plane by an ideal lens that is focused at infinity.
+Let $\mathbf{x} \in \mathbb{R}^{H \times W \times C}_{\geq 0}$ denote a hyperspectral image (HSI), representing the far-field scene’s undistorted spatial–spectral radiance mapped to the photosensor plane by an ideal lens focused at infinity.
 This representation accounts for geometric magnification and spatial discretization to the sensor’s pixel size.
-We define the associated measurement $\mathbf{y}\in\mathcal{R}^{H\!\times\!
-W}_{\geq0}$ that is induced by a diffractive optical element to be characterized by the element's shift-invariant, wavelength-dependent point-spread function (PSF) $f(u,v,\lambda)$ via,
+We define the associated measurement $\mathbf{y}\in\mathbb{R}^{H\!\times\!
+W}_{\geq0}$ that is induced by a diffractive lens using the element's wavelength-dependent point-spread function (PSF) $f(u,v,\lambda)$ as

-where $*$ denotes 2D convolution over the spatial dimensions, and $o(\lambda)$ corresponds to the spectral response of a panchromatic photosensor.
-A measurement is thus a linear optical encoding of a 3D hyperspectral cube to a 2D image, with the PSF inducing purposeful chromatic aberration that helps make the decoding problem more tractable.
+where $*$ denotes 2D convolution over the spatial dimensions and $o(\lambda)$ corresponds to the spectral response of the photosensor.
+Throughout, we assume that the PSF is shift-invariant.
+A measurement is thus a non-invertible linear optical encoding of a 3D hyperspectral cube to a 2D image.
+Our objective is to model the conditional distribution $p(\mathbf{x}\mid\mathbf{y})$ and to sample hyperspectral images $\mathbf{x}$ that are consistent with the observed measurement $\mathbf{y}$.
+We do this by training a patch-based diffusion model and introducing a guided sampling algorithm that synchronizes patch predictions into measurement-consistent full-field HSIs.

-In $\S$\ref{ssec:metalens}, we discuss the lens and PSF designs that we use in our simulations.
-In $\S$\ref{ssec:Diffusion} and $\S$\ref{ssec:training}, we review denoising diffusion and introduce our patch-based training scheme.
-Lastly, $\S$\ref{ssec:Guidance} introduces our guided sampling algorithm, which synchronizes the patch predictions to produce full-field HSIs that are optically consistent with an input measurement.